insight-creative/richterhvac.com/content/services.md

 cooling_checklist:
   heading: Cooling Preventative Maintenance Checklist
   body: >-
-    Regular preventative maintenance is the key to ensuring your cooling system operates at peak efficiency, saves you money on energy costs, and extends the lifespan of your equipment.
+    Regular preventative maintenance is the key to ensuring your cooling system operates at peak efficiency, saving you money on energy costs and extending the lifespan of your equipment.
 By addressing potential issues before they become costly problems, you can enjoy peace of mind knowing your system is ready to provide consistent, reliable cooling throughout the warmer months.
   checklist: >-
     * Inspect outside condenser for proper pressures